lucas-oma/duplicated-jobs-detection/README.md

 Runs multiple evaluation routines:

-    - Threshold vs. Count Curve: how many pairs would be matched at different thresholds
+    1. Threshold vs. Count Curve: how many pairs would be matched at different thresholds
+      - Helps to visually identify a good cutoff point for the similarity score.
+A sharp drop-off in the curve might indicate the threshold where similarity goes from semantically strong matches to noisy ones.

-    - Manual Inspection Sample: samples N high-scoring pairs for inspection
+    2. Manual Inspection Sample: samples N high-scoring pairs for inspection
+      - Provides a quality check: *are high-similarity pairs really duplicates?* Helps validate whether the current embedding model and threshold are capturing meaningful similarities.

-    - Heuristic Matching: e.g., identical titles + cities + degree levels for score reference
+    3. Heuristic Matching: e.g., identical titles + cities + degree levels for score reference

-Helps validate threshold
+      - Acts as a sanity check or pseudo ground truth.
+Allows us to verify whether the system is at least catching the most obvious duplicates.

 Outputs:
     - `data/eval/threshold_curve.png`